Sunrisers Drum and Bugle Corps: Parade corps years (1954–1957)

-The name was originated when Hodge, while listening to the radio, heard the song, "The World is Waiting for the Sunrise" by Les Paul and Mary Ford.
-Immediately, Hodge called Ray Nicholas, the bugle instructor, and told him of his idea to change the name of the corps to the "Sunrisers".
+In 1954, the drum corps’ name was changed to the Sunrisers when Hodge, while listening to the radio, heard the song "The World is Waiting for the Sunrise" by Les Paul and Mary Ford.
+Nicholas arranged the theme for the corps and the song became the corps’ signature piece until it was later replaced with Battle Hymn of the Republic.

-From 1954 to 1957, the Sunrisers became one of the foremost corps in the Tri-State area, performing in parades, exhibitions, and standstill competitions.
+From 1954 through 1957, the Sunrisers were a prominent corps in the Long Island area, participating in numerous parades and exhibitions, competing in standstill competitions, and winning in all categories.